Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 The second theme is simplicity.
 Simple apps will win.
 Email is just text with an address; search is just a box with a button.
 Looking back at the history of technology, the most consequential inventions that shaped our lives are nearly all simple enough to describe in one sentence.
 We are in the middle of an infrastructure revolution, where the tools that structure our routines are being replaced.
 The replacements that endure will be the ones that feel like they were always there - close enough to reach, simple enough to ignore.

 There is tension here, though.
 Agentic products thrive on context.
 Even the most intelligent model can do little if there’s no context; and a less capable model can outperform if given the right context.
 But the minimalist text box - the quintessential AI app interface of 2025 - appears precisely the form factor to discourage the user from putting in the maximal context.
 A single input box offers a tempting contract: type something, expect whatever you want.
-But given an blank check, the user could literally expect anything - and that is where the contract becomes fragile.
+But given a blank check, the user could literally expect anything - and that is where the contract becomes fragile.
 The myth of the omniscient box quarantines the user from the real capability that lives underneath the UI, and for all the user knows, the variance behind that box could be enormous.
 Without a mental model of what to actually expect, the user is asked to simply cooperate - in many cases a leap of faith.
 So, simplicity carries risks if it obscures rather than clarifies.
 This paradigm might have worked when the products of the market had relatively uniform and limited capabilities, but it may not work for much longer.
 Thus I see the paradox of 2025’s agentic products: the products want more context, but they cannot ask for it from the user directly.
 So, they have to compete on being closer to the user, which takes us back to the first point.
 The competition for surface is an extension of the competition for context.

 We are in the early days of AI apps, and this hasn’t changed.
 Taking a step back, I believe the fact that an LLM is designed to map a natural language prompt to an answer does not mean the best way to sell it is to mirror that setup.
 That would be like selling a computer as a calculator.
 Recall that all a CPU does is arithmetic - but the reason why computers are interesting is arithmetic is a general class of operation that can be repurposed to solve a wider class of problems.
 When we use a computer today, we do not feel the arithmetic at all, because we reap the intelligence from the arithmetic and apply it directly to the problems we actually want to solve.
 The same shift is waiting to happen with language models.
 I still believe there is value to mine from exploiting how LLMs work, beyond using their Q&A interface directly - and this has barely started.